Oak (Mo Shi Zi, Wu Bei Zi, Xiang Shi)

 Parts Most Frequently Used: Nut, Bark, Galls

 Caution: Due to high tannin content only use bark internally for no longer than four weeks.

-The largest number of oaks is in North America; the second largest is in China.
+The largest number of oaks are found in North America, the second largest is in China.

-Bark also used to create inks and dyes with the color depending on what the bark is mixed with (with salts of iron you will get black ink; with alum you will get brownish dye; and with tin, yellow dye).
+Oak bark can be used to create inks and dyes with the color depending on what the bark is mixed with (salts of iron for black ink, alum for brownish dye, and tin for yellow dye).